County Route 510 (New Jersey): Essex County

 Upon crossing the Passaic River, CR 510 enters Livingston in Essex County and becomes four-lane undivided South Orange Avenue as it runs through wooded areas with some business parks.
-After an intersection with the southern terminus of the Eisenhower Parkway (CR 609), the route becomes a divided highway again and passes between the Livingston Mall to the north and a branch of Saint Barnabas Medical Center to the south.
+After an intersection with the southern terminus of the Eisenhower Parkway (CR 609), the route becomes a divided highway again and passes between the Livingston Mall to the north and a branch of Cooperman Barnabas Medical Center to the south.
 After crossing CR 607, the road becomes undivided again and passes to the south of residential neighborhoods before running through dense forests.
 In this area, CR 510 crosses CR 649, where it is briefly a grade-separated divided highway, before becoming undivided and crossing CR 608.
 From here, the route enters residential areas and crosses into Millburn, coming to the junction with CR 527.
 A short distance past CR 527, the road heads east into the forested South Mountain Reservation, a part of the Watchung Mountains.
 In this area, the road becomes a divided highway again and crosses the West Branch of the Rahway River into Maplewood.
 The route passes under a bridal path and winds southeast through the reservation (known locally as the "S Curves"), becoming the border between South Orange to the north and Maplewood to the south as it leaves the South Mountain Reservation and enters residential areas.
 A $30 million project to rework the "S curves" for safety and drainage is in progress.